fbertos/atlax360-hi-exercise/README.md

 RESOLUTION
 ----------

-Each applier will need to deliver by email:
+Each applier will have to deliver by email:
   - The DDL CREATE INDEX sentences of any index potentially needed
   - A new public GIT repository for the Python solution provided